What 5-MeO-DMT Is

 Personal or family history of psychosis: Absolute contraindication, as with all classic psychedelics.

 Psychological unpreparedness: Complete ego dissolution is not a gentle experience.
 People who have not had significant experience with other psychedelics, who carry significant unprocessed trauma without therapeutic support, or who are not genuinely prepared for the complete disappearance of self should not approach breakthrough doses of 5-MeO-DMT.
-This is a compound where preparation and guide quality are not optional enhancements — they are essential safety infrastructure.
+This is a compound where preparation and guide quality are essential safety infrastructure rather than optional enhancements.

 Reactivations: As described above, spontaneous reactivations are common and can be disorienting or frightening.
 Integration support must include specific preparation for this possibility.